timabell/timwise.co.uk/pages/recruiters.md

 ## Technical details

+### Auth codes

+These in a way are redundant, but they are easier for the average person to check, and they add air of authority to the whole thing to help discourage those who would behave in bad faith.

 Using libreoffice calc, codes are generated with the following:

 A cell containing allowable characters in the codes as text: `0123ABCDEF` etc